The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 Diagnosis and treatment of cephalgia in children

-Alena Paretskaya, pediatrician, medical commentator
+Alena Paretskaya, pediatrician, medical columnist

-The main causes of headaches in children
+Main causes of headaches in children

 Migraine